BeniD82/Tandy-35pin-1MB-SIMM/README.md

 ## PCB Manufacturing and Assembly

 The Gerber files necessary for manufacturing the PCB were generated based on the parameters provided by JLCPCB as well as PCBWay.
 The board is a four layer board (layers top to bottom: F.Cu, In1.Cu, In2.Cu, B.Cu).
 I would recommend ENIG plating as I feel it makes soldering the chips somewhat easier (still a pain though, be warned).
-In addition, when specifying the board parameters, ensure to select a board width of <b><u>1.2mm</u></b>
+In addition, when specifying the board parameters, ***ensure to select a PCB thickness of 1.2mm (1.6mm will be too thick).***

 <br>